AirPods are connected but no sound? Try these fixes

 Disable Anynet+ in the Samsung TV Settings

-9. Set the AirPods as the Default Audio Output Device (Windows Only)
+9. Set AirPods as the Default Audio Output Device (Windows Only)

-2. Scroll to the bottom and click on More Sound Settings.
+2. Scroll down and select More Sound Settings.

-3. Switch to the Playback tab and right-click on AirPods Hands-Free AG Audio.
+3. Under the Playback tab, right-click AirPods Hands-Free AG Audio.

 Set the AirPods Hands-Free AG Audio as the Default Device in Windows